 Criminal cases involving incidents of domestic violence are taken seriously by the Harris County District Attorney’s Office, the Houston Police Department, the Harris County Sheriff’s Office, and the State of Texas.
-In fact, each of the bodies mentioned have entire divisions dedicated to the investigation and prosecution of these crimes like no other.
+In fact, each of the entities mentioned have entire divisions dedicated to the investigation and prosecution of these crimes.

 Understanding Domestic Violence Cases